ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

-# Half Precision and GMRES-IR
+# Half Precision and Krylov-IR

 Using half precision will not speed anything up, in fact it will make the solver slower.
 The reason for this is that LAPACK and the BLAS